University of Tennessee, B.A. Anthropology/Archaeology

 Andrew Bradbury has conducted archaeological fieldwork since 1981.
-He has worked primarily in Tennessee and Kentucky but also has experience in West Virginia, Pennsylvania, Delaware, New Jersey, Indiana, Illinois, and Missouri.
-He has supervised and authored reports for over 100 archaeological projects ranging from archaeological reconnaissance to large phase III data recovery.
+He has worked primarily in Tennessee and Kentucky but also has experience in West Virginia, Virginia, Pennsylvania, Delaware, New Jersey, Indiana, Illinois, North Carolina, Mississippi, Louisiana, and Missouri.
+He has supervised and authored reports for over 300 archaeological projects ranging from archaeological reconnaissance to large phase III data recovery.
 His main areas of interest are prehistoric hunter/gatherers and lithic technology.
-He regularly presents papers at regional and national meetings and has authored, or co-authored, a number of papers in peer-reviewed, professional journals.
+He regularly presents papers at regional and national meetings and has authored, or co-authored, over 55 papers in peer-reviewed, professional journals.
 He is also a skilled flintknapper and has conducted flintknapping workshops for the general public and grade school and college students, in addition to conducting a number of lithic reduction experiments.

 Andrew holds a master’s degree in anthropology.
 He also has training in quantitative methods including multivariate statistical methods and spatial analysis.
 He has experience with computer programming and has written a number of applications for archaeological analysis.